-- 1. Identify the group that will conduct the inventory and present the findings; assign roles and tasks. - 2.
+- I. Identify the group that will conduct the inventory and present the findings; assign roles and tasks. - 2.
 Discuss what you want the end product to be: Who will read it?
 How will it be used? - 3.
 Discuss and decide on a research plan: What is the scope of the research?
 How shall research data be categorized?
 What is the timeframe? - 4.
 Conduct the research.
 If your group has enough time and interest, try to personally interview people in your community (elected officials, business leaders, community leaders) who can answer key questions, or point you in the right direction to get the information you want.
 Be sure to hold regular check-in sessions to address challenges, monitor progress, and, if necessary, adjust the research plan. - 5.
 Review the research results; you may want to do this as a group, or designate individuals to conduct the review.
 Decide which research results to include in a report, and how they will be organized and presented to the public. - 6.
 Develop conclusions from the research: Your data will be more useful if you draw some key findings from it that other community members can quickly absorb.
-These findings should point the way to actions that support Relocalization. - 7.
+These findings should point the way to actions that support relocalization. - 7.
 Develop a research report; choose whatever forms work best for your needs.
 For example, you may want develop a website or online database to share your information with your community, or write a formal report to present the key findings to your City Council, or both. - 8.
-Follow-up: Use the data and findings of your research to start a new process of developing Relocalization projects.
+Follow-up: Use the data and findings of your research to start the process of building your Energy Descent Action Plan and developing Transition projects.